Free Salesforce Plat-Dev-201 Exam Actual Questions & Explanations

 Frequently Asked Questions

-Which topics carry the most weight on the Plat-Dev-201 exam?
+Which exam topics carry the most weight on Plat-Dev-201?

-What are common mistakes that cost points on Plat-Dev-201?
+What common mistakes cost candidates points on this exam?

 Question No. 1